gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

   <li><a href="#">Horizontal initiatives</a></li>
   <li><a href="#">Up front multiyear funding</a></li>
  </ul>
+ <p>Information on [organization&#8217;s name]&#8217;s departmental sustainable development strategy can be found on <a href="#">[organization name]&#8217;s website</a>.</p>
 </section>
 <section>
  <h2 id="toc06">Federal tax expenditures </h2>
+ <p>[Organization&#8217;s name]&#8217;s Departmental Plan does not include information on tax expenditures.</p>
- <p>The tax system can be used to achieve  public policy objectives through the application of special measures such as  low tax rates, exemptions, deductions, deferrals and credits.
-The Department of  Finance Canada publishes cost estimates and projections for these measures each  year in the <a href="https://www.canada.ca/en/department-finance/services/publications/federal-tax-expenditures.html">Report  on Federal Tax Expenditures</a>.
-This report also provides detailed background  information on tax expenditures, including descriptions, objectives, historical  information and references to related federal spending programs as well as  evaluations and GBA Plus of tax expenditures. </p>
+ <p>Tax expenditures are the responsibility of the Minister of Finance.
+The Department of Finance Canada publishes cost estimates and projections for government wide tax expenditures each year in the <a href="https://www.canada.ca/en/department-finance/services/publications/federal-tax-expenditures.html">Report on Federal Tax Expenditures</a>.</p>
+ <p>This report provides detailed information on tax expenditures, including objectives, historical background and references to related federal spending programs, as well as evaluations, research papers and gender-based analysis plus.</p>
 </section>
 <section>
  <h2 id="toc07">Definitions </h2>